SaikrishnaAkkenapelly/MiniUrl/README.md

 MiniUrl

-This repository includes directories for redirect service, shortening service, and token service.
-Each fulfilling specific functions.
+This is the parent repository of MiniUrl application containing multiple microservices and their helm charts.

 **Services**
 * traefik-service